HappyRedMapleLeaf/ros-task/results.md

 ### Results
 - Run `scripts/build/sim.sh` then `scripts/deploy/start.sh` to see a demo with an example target pose similar to the one in the given example video.
-- See `video.mp4` for a recording of what happens when the above is run.
+- See `demo.mp4` for a recording of what happens when the above is run.
-- See `graph.png` for a plot of linear and angular error to confirm that they are reduced into the requested threshold.
+- See `plot/plot.png` for a plot of linear and angular error to confirm that they are reduced into the requested threshold.
+The top graph shows the errors across the entire time range, and the bottom graph shows a zoomed-in version where the thresholds are clearly visible.
 - Odometry data and the position reported in Gazebo do not match perfectly.
 I had to tune the bot track width in `workspace/limo_simulation/urdf/limo_four_diff.gazebo` on line 11 to get acceptable results.
 Also, the simulation was not starting the bot at the origin, so I reset those values.
 No other changes have been made to the simulation setup.

 ### Other Notes